December 18

 A defensive lineman’s first and most important learning is a proper stance.
 The stance helps propel the defensive lineman toward the offensive lineman at maximum power.

-Remember, speed and power are the two crucial elements when playing defensive line.
+Remember, speed and power are the two crucial elements when playing as a defensive lineman.
 You’ll want to maximize both efforts when getting into your stance.

 First, start with your feet shoulder-width apart from each other.